LacTran/Java/readmeagain.txt

 Project name: dfdfd

-Description: Java OOP Project - GUI quiz
+Description: Java OOP Project - GUI quiz with the view that users can GUI elements and do quizzes

 Installation: use command line to clone to local repository